aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/errorbar/_index.md

 ```

 Represents amount of error bar.

+**Remarks**

 The amount must be greater than or equal to zero.

 **Returns:**
 double